-Creative Commons Licensed Images of Pots, Vases, Containers, & Fragments
+Creative Commons Licensed (or Other Fair Use with Copyright) Images of Pots, Vases, Containers, & Fragments

 Cite the museum (or other source) information, the photographer (if named), & copyright/licensing information!